oliviatessa/pNIF/README.md

 |:--:|
 | *Hypernetwork structure of NIF [[1]](#1)* |

+In [[1]](#1), the authors demonstrate that NIF is capable of scalable, 3D nonlinear dimensionality reduction on spatio-temporal datasets.
+NIF outperforms both linear and non-linear dimensionality techniques.
+In terms of CPU time and memory, it outperforms a generic feed-forward network.

 NIF is built using **Keras** subclassing methods and **TensorFlow 2.x**.
 This allows the user to use built-in Keras compiling, training, and evaluation functions on a NIF model.
 A NIF model with pruning functionality, called pNIF, is also compatible with the above Keras functions.

 ## Pruning NIF

+in the case of ... where reducing the size of ShapeNet will be particularly advantageous.
 ## References
 <a id="1">[1]</a>
 Pan, Shaowu, Steven L Brunton, and J. Nathan Kutz.
 “Neural Implicit Flow: a mesh-agnostic dimensionality reduction paradigm of spatio-temporal data.” arXiv preprint arXiv:2204.03216 (2022). https://arxiv.org/pdf/2204.03216.pdf